SlynxCZ/unified-sql-client/README.md

 # MySQL-Enhanced

 **MySQL-Enhanced** is a package that allows you to quickly run SQL code at any time and from anywhere within your Node.js applications.
-It provides two primary functions, `query` and `queryEx`, for efficient interaction with MySQL databases.
+It provides two primary functions, `query` and `queryEx`, for efficient interaction with MySQL and MariaDB databases.
 This module supports connection management using environment variables and can be extended to support multiple databases.

 ## Installation